Spellcaster (film)

-Spellcaster is a 1992 American horror film directed by Rafal Zielinski and starring Adam Ant and Bunty Bailey.
+Spellcaster is a 1989 American horror film directed by Rafal Zielinski and starring Adam Ant and Bunty Bailey.
+Originally filmed in 1986, it premiered on television in 1989, before being eventually released to video in 1992.

 Plot

 Orphaned siblings Jackie and Tom are elated to be chosen to participate in a treasure hunt alongside other players, for a prize of one million dollars.
 Set in an Italian castle owned by the mysterious Diablo, all they must do to win the contest is be the first to find the check.
 Also hunting for the money are several others that are highly competitive and willing to do anything to win.
 The contest is to be recorded for a MTV-esque music channel and sponsored by the recording company of pop star Cassandra Castle, who is to accompany the contestants throughout the hunt along with VJ Rex.
 Cassandra, however, is unwilling to spend any time with the contestants and prefers to spend all of her time drinking excessively in her private room.
 Upon a whim Cassandra makes a deal with Rex to hide the money on her person so none of the contestants can find it.
 Upon the end of the competition the two will split the winnings.